Amazon CloudFront Update – Fall 2011

 * – Active means that the customer has used CloudFront in the given month.

-Customers come to CloudFront because it is easy to get started (see the CloudFront Getting Started Guide for more information).
+Customers come to CloudFront because it is easy to get started.
 Once on board, they stay because they are pleased with the scalability, performance, and the pay-as-you-go pricing model.

 Because CloudFront is part of the AWS family, it works really well with our other services.
 You can store your static content in Amazon S3 and create a CloudFront distribution from an S3 bucket in minutes.
 You can generate dynamic or streamed content in an Amazon EC2 instance and, once again, set up a distribution in a matter of minutes.